 Le Café Alain Ducasse – A boutique serving a unique range of quality blends and single-origin coffees roasted at La Manufacture de café Alain Ducasse in Paris to be enjoyed at Le Café or buy the beans to take home.

 Redemption Roasters A Coal Drops Yard coffee shop offering light bites, pastries and a range of espresso and filter coffee.
 The brews here don’t just taste good, they do good as well.
 Redemption works to break the cycle of re-incarceration by teaching young offenders roasting, brewing and barista skills at their roastery and training centre inside Aylesbury Prison.

 Maple & KING’S Adria Wu brings her delicious, healthy food, juices and baked treats to Pancras Square.
 Eat.
 Juice.
 Be Happy.

-Notes Coffee Part coffee shop, part music venue, Notes combines the finest beans, the latest technology and the most important ingredient, their highly-trained baristas, to produce a special coffee experience.
+Notes Coffee Notes combines the finest beans, the latest technology and the most important ingredient, their highly-trained baristas, to produce a special coffee experience.
 In the evening, things take on a different note with cocktails, wine and craft beers.

-The café at Pancras Square Library The brand new St Pancras Library at Five Pancras Square has a handy café beside the youth zone and children’s library.
+The café at Pancras Square Library has a handy café beside the youth zone and children’s library.
 Great for a coffee, cake and snacks while you browse the stacks.

 King’s Cross Station The new Western Concourse is home to popular favourites such as Pret, Café Nero, Prezzo and Patisserie Valerie.